yusrilmustofa/company-project-laravel/README.md

 ## 📧 Support

-For support, email your-email@example.com or create an issue in this repository.
+For support, create an issue in this repository.

 ---

-**Happy Coding! 🚀
+**Built with Docker 🐳 | Powered by Laravel 11 & MongoDB**